CityOfNewYork/growingupnyc/wp-content/plugins/wps-hide-login/readme.txt

 * BuddyPress,
 * bbPress,
+* Jetpack,
 * Limit Login Attempts,
 * and User Switching.

 Obviously it doesn’t work with plugins or themes that *hardcoded* wp-login.php.

-Works with multisite, but not tested with subdomains.
+Works with multisite, with subdomains and subfolders.
 Activating it for a network allows you to set a networkwide default.
 Individual sites can still rename their login page to something else.

 If you’re using a **page caching plugin** other than WP Rocket, you should add the slug of the new login url to the list of pages not to cache.
 WP Rocket is already fully compatible with the plugin.